 Income Statement, Balance Sheet, and Capital

-Worksheet 1.a—Income Statement
+A.1.a—Income Statement

 The Income Statement worksheet collects projections for the main components of the income statement.
 Federal Reserve Micro Data Reference Manual (MDRM) codes are provided in the ‘Notes’ column for many of the line items.
 Where applicable, use the definitions for the FR Y-9C line items corresponding to the MDRM code.
 For each scenario used, input the loan loss projections for the various line items in this worksheet.
 The BHC should include losses tied to the relevant balances reported on the Balance Sheet worksheet.
 Losses associated with held for investment loans accounted for at amortized cost should be reported in the appropriate line items under the “Losses Associated With Loans Held for Investment Accounted for at Amortized Cost” section and any losses due to changes in the fair value of assets that are held for sale or held for investment under the fair value option should be reported in the appropriate line items under the “Losses Associated With Loans Held for Sale and Loans Accounted for Under the Fair Value Option” section.